Salvador Nasralla: 2013 presidential campaign

-Presidency of the PAC
+Aftermath

 During the first year of the new government in 2014, Salvador Nasralla, as president of the Anti-Corruption Party (PAC), raised concerns about the integrity of some members within his party.
 In September of that year, he publicly denounced that none of the 13 PAC deputies in Congress had complied with the agreed salary contribution to the party.
 By mid-2015, internal conflicts escalated within PAC when Nasralla criticized several PAC deputies, labeling them as "bad apples", with the exception of Luis Redondo, the head of the bench.
 This criticism came after these deputies supported a reform to the Social Security law.

 As a result of these tensions, 11 deputies voted to change the leadership of the bench, replacing the chief and deputy chief with Fátiman Mena.
 Nasralla attributed this shift in leadership to the influence of the National Party on the PAC deputies.
 Towards the end of 2015, further disputes arose between Nasralla and other party leaders, including Luis Redondo.
 Nasralla disclosed that Redondo had blocked his accounts on social networks, highlighting ongoing discord within the party leadership.

 In February 2016, Salvador Nasralla labeled PAC deputies Marlene Alvarenga, Kritza Pérez, Ana Joselina Fortín, and a substitute deputy as traitors for not adhering to the party’s guidelines during the election of the new Supreme Court of Justice, suggesting that they had received bribes for their actions.
 As a result, Marlene Alvarenga accused Nasralla of mistreating the female deputies of PAC, and Ana Joselina resigned from her deputy leadership position in the PAC congressional group.